lamberta/devkit-doc/native/native-remote-debug.md

 ## Installation

-This is a part of the [Game Closure SDK project](http://docs.gameclosure.com), and does not require configuration when used in conjunction with the normal SDK installation process.
+This is a part of the [Game Closure DevKit project](http://docs.gameclosure.com), and does not require configuration when used in conjunction with the normal DevKit installation process.

 To install the software for stand-alone use and set it up: